 Points of Interest

-Painted Hills, John Day Fossil Beds, John Day River
+Clarno and Painted Hills units of the John Day Fossil Beds National Monument, John Day River

 History and General Information

 Wheeler County was formed by the Oregon Legislature in 1899 from parts of Grant, Gilliam and Crook counties and was named for Henry H. Wheeler, who operated the first mail stage line from The Dalles to Canyon City.
 The new county consisted of 1,656 square miles with an estimated 46 townships, a population of 1,600 and taxable property worth one million dollars.

 Wheeler County is as rugged and uneven as any Oregon county, with the terrain varying widely from sagebrush, juniper and rim rock to stands of pine and fir.
 Portions of two national forests lie within its boundaries with forest lands covering nearly one-third of the county.
 The area is probably best known as one of the most outstanding depositories of prehistoric fossils on the North American continent.

 County Court—Judge Lynn Morley 2027; Clinton Dyer 2025, Rick Shaffer 2027; Dist.
 Atty.
 Gretchen M. Ladd 2025; Assess.
 Auralea Johnson 2027; Clerk Brenda Snow Potter 2025; Justice of the Peace Robin Ordway Campbell 2027; Sheriff Mike Smith 2025; Surv.
 Michael Springer 2025; Treas.
 Sandra K. Speer 2027